zhang-yanlin/zhang-yanlin.github.io/content/project/TGSIM/index.md

 ---
-title: Third Generation SIMulation Data (TGSIM)
+title: The Third Generation SIMulation Data (TGSIM)
 summary: A Closer Look at the Impacts of Automated Driving Systems on Human Behavior.
 tags:
   - Trajecotry Data